 Why shocking the muscle during training?

-Although shocking muscles has become a craze among professional fitness trainers and bodybuilders, this concept is by no means new.
-This is a long-known principle that can be applied to any activity aimed at promoting health and achieving a good physical shape.
+Although shocking muscles have become a craze among professional fitness trainers and bodybuilders, this concept is by no means new.
+This is a long-known principle that can be applied to any activity aimed at promoting health and achieving a good physical shape with reverse hyperextension.

 It is especially important to avoid stagnation if you are trying to achieve an increase in muscle mass.
 That’s why shocking the muscles is a particularly popular method in people engaged in lifting weights.